nanoporetech/scrappie/python/README.md

 Installation
 ------------

-Providing one can build scrappie, building scrappy should be straight-forward.
+Providing one can build scrappie, building its python counterpart should be straight forward:
-A Makefile is provided to illustrate the process; this will i) build the scrappie C library, ii) create a python virtual environment, and iii) build and install the scrappy into the virtual environment.
-To follow this path simply
-run:

-    make install

-If one wishes to install scrappy into an alternative environment simply run the
-following:

-    make lib/libscrappie.a
-    pip install -r requirements.txt
+    pip install -r requirements
     python setup.py install

-The final command may be modified as appropriate (perhaps by adding `--user` for non-root installations).
+The second command may be modified as appropriate (perhaps by adding `--user` for non-root installations).

 API